 - Special education: suspension and expulsion for school-age children and help fighting inappropriate practices

-To learn more about understanding your legal issue and to find Disability Law Center factsheets and other resources, visit www.lawhlepmn.org and read more about current MDLC priorities and objectives.
+To learn more about understanding your legal issue and to find Disability Law Center factsheets and other resources, visit www.lawhlepmn.org and read more about current MDLC priorities.
+Click here to review the draft of MDLC's priorities for 2015.
 To help us determine next year's priorities and objectives, take this quick survey.

 School Restraint and Seclusion Project

 The Minnesota Disability Law Center has issued a report on the use of restraint and seclusion on students in Minnesota Public Schools.
 The report is based on a review of MDLC intakes, analysis of state complaint and hearing decisions and survey responses from special education directors, advocates and parents.
 In addition to offering recommendations to policy makers and school districts, the report provides estimates of restraint and seclusion use, shows patterns of use and discusses promising practices.

 Children and adults with mental illnesses have been able to use Personal Care Assistant (PCA) services as part of a plan of care to help them function in their homes and communities.
 PCA services are available statewide, and are an important support even when an adult or child is receiving other community-based mental health services.
 However, eligibility criteria were made more restrictive beginning January 1, 2010.

 Legal Aid has been advocating on behalf of these Minnesotans with disabilities to help them retain PCA services.